Our Ethical Brand Ratings Explained

 Animals: the use of fur and angora, whether ‘mulesing’ is associated with wool production, whether and how the brand uses leather.
 (As at August 2016 we are in the process the animals rating elements to consider use of down/down feather, shearling/karukul, exotic animal skins and exotic animal hair.).

 Good On You ratings build on the great work done by certification schemes and other independent rating projects.

 The most reliable information about how a brand performs on an issue comes from certification schemes like Fair Trade, Ethical Clothing Australia and the Global Organic Textile Standard (GOTS).
-These schemes include independent audits.
-Unfortunately, only a small minority of brands offer certified products.
+These schemes include independent audits against transparently developed criteria.
+Unfortunately, only a small proportion of brands offer certified products.

-We also take into account information from a large number of specific issue certifications, NGO rating projects, multi-stakeholder agreements and industry initiatives.
-Here are some of the sources we look at
+We also take into account information from a large number of certifications on specific issues, NGO rating projects, multi-stakeholder agreements and industry initiatives.
+Here are some of the sources we look at.

 - Ethical Clothing Australia Accreditation